tmsajin/trinity/README.md

 # trinity
-Java spring mvc test project
+This is a sample Java Spring MVC project using Maven for learning purpose.